golubitsky/blog/_posts/2022-02-26-Brisk-Walk-Playlist-3.md

 Today I was listening to McCoy Tyner's album _Trident_.
 A sunny, freezing day after a medium-size snowstorm.
 Some kids sledding.

-# My experiences of certain musicians and music
+To frame my experience and admiration of McCoy Tyner's music, I thought of my experiences of certain other musicians and music.

 ## Modal Pianists